HaoTian22/BNBU-Map/README.md

 - Layer control to toggle different map features.
 - User real-time location viewing.
 - Mobile-friendly design for use on smartphones and tablets.
+- Fantastic Animations (you should really try it!)
+- Beautiful Arclic UI

 ## Data Update Schedule